copybugpaste/HomebrewAPI/README.md

 # Foreword

-This documentation is a huge work in progress, and we'll be updating this farely often.
+This documentation is still a huge work in progress, and will be updated.

 View [WIKI](../../wiki)